 Do not give this medicine to anyone else, even if they have the same condition as you.

 Do not take your medicine to treat any other complaints unless your doctor tells you to.

 Do not stop taking your medicine or change the dosage without first checking with your doctor.
 If you stop taking it suddenly, your condition may worsen.

 Things to be careful of

-Tell your doctor as soon as possible if you do not feel well while you are taking azathioprine or if you have any questions or concerns.
+Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking azathioprine.

 Tell your doctor as soon as possible if you notice any of the following:

 - unexpected bruising or bleeding, black stools or blood in the urine or stools